 Making circular products involves infusing them with more value in material composition and design.
 This extra value will reflect on how consumers use and care for their clothes and accessories.

 Consumers will better appreciate the effort and creativity that goes into making a simple cotton shirt.
 Which, in turn, will improve the public image of the fashion industry.
 Circular fashion will also ensure that each fashion item reflects its actual cost on the price tag.

 Unlike the practices of fast fashion brands, where manufacturers and retailers sell clothes cheaply, benefiting just the companies and distributors, a circular system means farmers reap more benefits without producing in excess.

-In garment making, workers tend to put in their expertise and receive decent remuneration.
+Workers tend to put in their expertise in garment making and receive decent remuneration.
 Also, putting the cost of the clothing to the environment into consideration.
 All these will ensure that consumers make more responsible choices in garment purchase and care.

 Circular fashion is a relatively new system, and it faces challenges in the way of its establishment.
 One major factor that affects circularity is consumer behavior.
 The practices of recycling, upcycling, thrifting, renting, and cradle-to-cradle systems depend on the attitude of consumers.

 People who find climate change a concern will be more likely to adopt circular fashion shopping and reuse practices to reduce their carbon footprint.

 However, people who find themselves ignorant or less concerned about climate change and environmental pollution will find no reason to change from a linear usage system.

 A high percentage of renewability and recycled materials will depend on how well consumers care for the products.
 Also, the orientation of consumers about buying used clothes and accessories is only just changing from negative to positive.